| PRESS RELEASE May

 open to everyone regardless of background or belief.
 It is a logical

+process of mental purification through self-observation.
 This visit is a unique opportunity for anyone interested

 in meditation in its purest and simplest form.
 The tour is organised